$5,960 pp (USD)

 Drive to Murchison Falls National Park

-Your day will begin with a scenic drive to Murchison Falls National Park – northwest of Jinja.
-The journey will take approximately 8 to 9 hrs with a stopover at Ziwa Rhino Sanctuary for Rhino Tracking.
-From Ziwa, you will stop for lunch in Masindi Town.
+Your day begins with a scenic drive to Murchison Falls National Park, located northwest of Jinja.
+The journey takes approximately 8–9 hours, with a stopover at Ziwa Rhino Sanctuary for rhino tracking.
+From Ziwa, you will continue to Masindi town for lunch.

-After your lunch, you will continue to Murchison Falls National Park and have a chance to stop by the ‘top of the falls’ where you can see the Nile’s beauty perfected.
-This is where the Nile compresses from a width of 50 meters into a 7-meter canyon that forms the waterfall after which the park is named.
+After lunch, proceed to Murchison Falls National Park and stop at the top of the falls, where you will witness the Nile's beauty at its most dramatic.
+Here, the river squeezes from a width of 50m (164ft) into a narrow 7m (23ft) canyon, creating the thunderous waterfall after which the park is named.

-From here, you will continue to your accommodation where you will rest for the night.
+From here, continue to your accommodation within the park, where you will spend the night.

 - Main Destination: